The St Helena steeple towers over Beaufort. Photo Credit: Robert Gecy

 Redfish are plentiful in the waters of the South Carolina Lowcountry.

-He has been featured in magazines and television shows.
-Not to brag, but he has held the SC State Tarpon Record since 1986, and Saltwater Sportsman Magazine ranked him in the “Top 50 Boat Captains in the US”.
+Davis fished the waters around Hilton Head for over 40 years.
+Featured in magazines and television shows, heโs held the South Carolina State Tarpon Record since 1986, and Saltwater Sportsman Magazine once ranked him among the โTop 50 Boat Captains in the U.S.โ

 Captain Fuzzy Davis

-The day begins bright and early at the Boathouse dock.
-Davis is ready and waiting.
-His boat is loaded with ice, bait, tackle, fishing license, bottled water and all the fishing trivia you can handle.
+The day begins bright and early at The Boathouse dock, where Captain Fuzzy is ready and waiting.
+His boat is stocked with ice, bait, tackle, fishing licenses, bottled water, and plenty of fishing trivia to keep you entertained.

-After loading up, you will head off in pursuit of fish in the saltwater creeks, rivers, sounds or offshore.
-Inshore excursions focus on redfish and sea trout.
-Nearshore trips target Tarpon, shark, redfish, trout, and cobia.
+After loading up, youโll head off in pursuit of fish in the saltwater creeks, rivers, sounds, or offshore waters.
+Inshore excursions often focus on redfish and sea trout, while nearshore trips target tarpon, shark, redfish, trout, and cobia.

 The first catch was a bonnethead shark.

-The first catch of the day is always exciting.
-Per dad’s request, the group started fishing for sharks.
-It didn’t take long to start pulling in some beauties.
-This bonnethead shark put up quite the fight before being hauled on board.
-Bonnetheads live in subtropical waters from North Carolina to the Caribbean.
-They typically grow between two and five feet long.
+The first catch is always the most exciting.
+Per Dadโs request, our group started fishing for sharks and it didnโt take long before we were pulling in some beauties.
+This bonnethead shark put up quite the fight before being hauled on board!
+Bonnetheads live in subtropical waters from North Carolina to the Caribbean and typically grow between two and five feet long.

 Catching redfish brings out friendly competition.